Chaifetz Arena – St. Louis Billikens

 There is a restaurant at the lower level, but it is reserved for boosters and those who pay a membership.
 You will also see special food areas in rooms, separated from the main concourse with a glass wall.
 These, too, are reserved for boosters and those with memberships.

 After several recent episodes of St. Louis getting bad publicity (i.e. Ferguson riots, Rams football team leaving), there is much to love about the city.
 A trip to Chaifetz Arena will help show off just how fun a visit to the city can be.
 And there is so much more to enjoy than basketball.

-Begin planning for your trip to see a SLU Billikens game with determining where to sit.
+Begin planning your trip to see an SLU Billikens game with determining where to sit.
 There is an aisle which splits two sections, 104 on your left and 103 to your right.
-Incidentally, the Billikens logo (new for the 2015-16 season and their first change since 1995), is upside down from where you are standing.
+Incidentally, the Billikens logo, is upside down from where you are standing.

 One of the nice touches at Chaifetz is that there is no center scoreboard, a staple in most arenas.
 It has given way to four, enormous scoreboards fixed in the top corners of the seating area.
 Digital ribbon boards are affixed between the scoreboards in view at the lower edge of the upper deck.

 The lower level seats in the 100 sections have 17-20 rows in them while the 200 sections contain 12-15 rows.
 As you are facing the court, seats are numbered 1 through the end of the row right to left, meaning your aisle seats is seat #1 while the seat to your left is #2, etc. Any seat in the arena is worthwhile, but some are better than others.
 For instance, avoid the top corners where the four enormous scoreboards are located.
 Sitting here will cause you to feel removed from the action and definitely in the dark.